 She grins, “Thank you,” she bounces out to the pool.

 When my brain regains function, I go to the kitchen to deal with lunch.
 First, I pour sparkling wine, then add two tablespoons of cranberry juice, bring the drinks out to the girls.

 “I don’t know what to call these, cranberry mimosas will do, lunch in a bit.”

 “Thank you Chef.”

 Let’s see, open the drawer where we keep cold cuts, Zoe C got adventurous, liverwurst slices, roast beef and buffalo chicken.
 Cut the crusts off tasty Sara Lee Golden wheat, save them to make croutons.
 Sprinkle garlic, onion powder, paprika and salt on the crusts, put them on a baking pan.
-Set the Breville to two twenty and convection.
-When it beeps ready, put the pan in, turn the timer to forty minutes.
+Set the Breville to two thirty and convection.
+When it beeps ready, put the pan in, turn the timer to an hour.
 When it dings, I’ll have seasoned croutons for salads, they work well in seafood salads and soups too.

 Yellow mustard on some slices, spicy coarse mustard on others, olive oil mayo on the rest.
 I make three with liverwurst, three with roast beef, three with buffalo chicken, cut them in half, voilà, eighteen finger sandwiches.
 Salt and pepper chips, bread and butter pickles, lunch.